Realizing universal quantum gates with topological bases in quantum-simulated superconducting chains: Conclusion

-\textit{Conclusion---}In conclusion, we have designed a topolgy-preseved HCB simulator for the TRS-invariant DIII topological superconducting chains and, most importantly, achieved for the first time a set of universal topological quantum gates through the developed DDM technique.
-Physical implementation of our proposal with SQCs has been exploited.
-The present results may pave the way for realizing universal topological quantum computation.
+In conclusion, we have designed a topolgy-preseved HCB simulator for the TRS-invariant DIII topological superconducting chains and proposed a set of universal quantum gates with topological bases through the developed DDM technique.
+Physical implementation of our proposal with SQCs has also been explored.
+The present results may pave the way for realizing universal quantum computation with topological stability.

-\textit{Acknowledgments---} We thank T. Mao and D. Zhang for helpful discussions.
-This work was supported in part by the GRF (HKU7058/11P\&HKU7045/13P), the CRF (HKU8/11G) of Hong Kong, the National Science Foundation (NFS) of China (Grant No. 11104096 and No. 11374117), the National Fundamental Research Program of China (Grant Nos.
-2011CB922104\&2012CB922103).
-Y. Hu is supported by the fellowship of HongKong Scholars Program, Grant No. 2012-80.